-Can I pick the child I want to adopt or Foster in Virginia?
+Can I pick the child I want to adopt through foster care in Virginia?

 Can I pick the child I want to adopt?

-The local department of social services’ family service worker can reach out through their own pool of locally licensed foster parents, call private foster care or adoption agencies like Extra Special Parents, and/or have the youth listed on sites like AdoptUsKids, a site created to help connect prospective adoptive families with youth available for adoption.
+The local department of social services family service worker can reach out through their own pool of locally licensed foster families, call private foster care or adoption agencies like Extra Special Parents, and/or have the youth listed on sites like AdoptUsKids, a site created to help connect prospective adoptive families with youth available for adoption.

-What does this look like on the prospective adoptive parent’s end?
+What does this process look like on the prospective adoptive parent’s end?

-Basically, this all boils down to can you pick what youth you would like to be considered for.
+Basically, this all boils down to whether you can pick what youth you would like to be considered for.
 If you’re with some kind of fostering agency, either private or not, you may receive calls where someone will describe a youth in need of a family, or you may find a youth on a site like AdoptUSKids and tell your family service worker you’d like to be considered.
-If it’s a good match, ultimately determined by the local department of social services worker for the youth, then the getting to know you process begins.
+I

 What the department is social services is working toward for the youth.
 Foster care is a temporary solution.
 Examples include: Return home, relative placement, and adoption.